Dixith1196/THE-HUNT/Harika/README.md

 ## Half day 2:
 On day2,below are the tasks performed by me:
-1. Developed acceptance criteria for the project.
+1. I Developed acceptance criteria for the project by going throwing all the requirements.

     [Github commit link](https://github.com/Dixith1196/THE-HUNT/commit/43a29c4008e09b278a602ff54a95a482f13d8ab8)

-2. Made some more modifications to the ER diagrams.
+2. I made some more modifications to the ER diagrams after discussing with the team members.

     [Github commit link](https://github.com/Dixith1196/THE-HUNT/commit/70cca190daeb000936fd5aa1fd79d96cabcd2fe6)